Skip to content

 Adult Autism Keyworker Service

-The Post-Diagnostic Support Service is closing on 31 March 2025, and is being replaced with the Adult Autism Keyworker Service.
+The Post-Diagnostic Support Service has now closed and has been replaced with the Adult Autism Keyworker Service.
 These changes have been introduced in response to patient engagement events led by the Kent and Medway Integrated Care Board.
 (Further details of the new service are provided below)

-The Adult Autism Keyworker Service is not open to new referrals until 1 July 2025.
-Adults with autism can access the full service offer from 1 October 2025
+The Adult Autism Keyworker Service opens for new referrals on 1 July 2025.
+Adults with autism can access the full service offer from 1 October 2025.

-Until then, an interim offer of support is available. for adults needing to access post diagnostic support.
-The offer is access to virtual Psychoeducation groups (explained in more detail below).
-The group offer is not available to parents/carers/ partners of autistic adults or on a face to face basis for adults requiring reasonable adjustments, until 1 October 2025.
+Until then, an interim offer of support is available for adults needing to access post diagnostic support.
+The offer is access to virtual psychoeducation groups, which are explained in more detail below.
+The group offer is not available to parents/carers/partners of autistic adults or on a face-to-face basis for adults needing reasonable adjustments, until 1 October 2025.

 Make a referral